Joan Bennett: Later years

 Despite the shooting scandal and the damage it caused Bennett's film career, she and Wanger remained married until 1965.
-She continued to work steadily on the stage and in television, including a guest role as Denise Mitchell in an episode of TV's Burke's Law (1965).
+She continued to work steadily on the stage and in television, including a guest role as Denise Mitchell in "Who Killed Mr. Colby in Ladies' Lingerie?", an episode of TV's Burke's Law (1965).

-Bennett received star billing in the gothic soap opera Dark Shadows for its entire five-year run, 1966 to 1971, receiving an Emmy Award nomination in 1968 for her performance as Elizabeth Collins Stoddard, mistress of the haunted Collinwood Mansion.
+Bennett received star billing in the gothic soap opera Dark Shadows for its entire five-year run, 1966 to 1971, receiving an Emmy Award nomination for Outstanding Achievement in Daytime Programming at the 20th Primetime Emmy Awards in 1968 for her performance as Elizabeth Collins Stoddard, mistress of the haunted Collinwood Mansion.
 Her other roles in Dark Shadows were Naomi Collins, Judith Collins Trask, Elizabeth Collins Stoddard PT (parallel time, as the show described its alternate reality), Flora Collins, and Flora Collins PT.
 In 1970, she appeared as Elizabeth in House of Dark Shadows, the feature film adaptation of the series.
 However, she declined to appear in the sequel Night of Dark Shadows, and her character Elizabeth was mentioned therein as being recently deceased.

-Her autobiography The Bennett Playbill, written with Lois Kibbee, was published in 1970.

-Her other TV guest appearances include Bennett's roles as Joan Darlene Delaney in an episode of The Governor & J.J.
-(1970) and as Edith in an episode of Love, American Style (1971).
+Bennett's autobiography The Bennett Playbill, written with Lois Kibbee, was published in 1970.
+Her other TV guest appearances include Bennett's roles as Joan Darlene Delaney in 'Check the Check", an episode of The Governor & J.J.
+(1970) and as Edith in "Love and the Second Time", an episode of Love, American Style (1971).
 She starred in five made-for-TV movies between 1972 and 1982.

 Bennett also appeared in one more feature film, as Madame Blanc in director Dario Argento's horror film Suspiria (1977), for which she received a 1978 Saturn Award nomination for Best Supporting Actress.

 Bennett and retired publisher/movie critic David Wilde were married on February 14, 1978, 13 days before her 68th birthday, in White Plains, New York.
 Their marriage lasted until her death in 1990.

 Celebrated for not taking herself too seriously, Bennett said in a 1986 interview, "I don't think much of most of the films I made, but being a movie star was something I liked very much."

 Bennett has a motion pictures star on the Hollywood Walk of Fame for her contributions to the film industry.
 Her star is located at 6300 Hollywood Boulevard, a short distance from the star of her sister Constance.

 Death

 Bennett died of heart failure on Friday evening, December 7, 1990, aged 80, at her home in Scarsdale, New York.
-She is interred in Pleasant View Cemetery, Lyme, Connecticut, with her parents.